AdityaDKale/FoodHaven/README.md

 ## Contributors

-This project was developed by [Your Name](https://github.com/adi1611).
+This project was developed by [Aditya Kale](https://github.com/adi1611).

 ## License